ramraafay/ram-tracking-onboarding/README.md

 nix-shell
 ```

-Or using shell hooked with direnv…
+Or if you're using a shell hooked with direnv…

 ```sh
 echo use nix > .envrc